 About the Temple of Hatshepsut

-Constructed more than 3500 years ago, the mortuary temple of Queen Hatshepsut is one of the best-preserved and impressive ancient Pharaonic temples in Egypt.
+Constructed more than 3500 years ago, the mortuar Temple of Hatshepsut is one of the best-preserved and impressive ancient Pharaonic temples in Egypt.
 Included in almost all tours to Egypt, the temple is featured with its brilliant architecture and its magnificent location.

 Geographical Location of the Temple of Hatshepsut